 - With the gradual return of the sun, warmer days become social gatherings for wildlife.
 Birds, squirrels, and chipmunks, all become more active.
 Pond fish move around more.

 - A few warm days may trigger growth in early spring bulbs including crocuses and snowdrops.

-Happy February!
-If it’s a difficult time for you, hang in there.
+If it’s not your favorite time, keep strong!
 It will be over before you know it and spring is on the way.

 ~Melissa the Empress of Dirt ♛